aravindbaskaran/grunt-html2plainjs/README.md

 ### Overview

 Compiles HTML to plain old Javascript.
-Use `angular: true` option to work in `html2js` mode.
+Use `angular: true` option to work in `html2js` mode. `options.rename` is mandatory

 ### Setup